 HIV is the virus that causes AIDS.
 About 20% of people who are infected with HIV don't know it because they may not have symptoms.
 HIV comes in two forms: HIV-1, which is found worldwide, and HIV-2, which is mainly found in western Africa, although it has spread to the U.S.

 This test is one of several tests that look for HIV infection.
 Some of these tests take a few days for results, but rapid HIV tests can give your results in about 20 minutes.
 Getting an early diagnosis of HIV is important because you can start treatment early and also take steps to keep from spreading the virus to others.

-You may have this test if your doctor suspects that you have HIV infection.
+You may have this test if your healthcare provider suspects that you have HIV infection.
 These are signs and symptoms of HIV infection: